ssanj/describe/FEATURES.md

     Similar to .info but more usable.

 10. Return implicit instances available.
+    It seems like implicit instances are returned as implicit methods. [x]

-11. List methods of type such as Option should take into account any implicit conversions in its companion object and scala.Predef.
+11. List methods of type such as Option should take into account any implicit conversions in:
+ 1. companion object [x]
+ 2. scala.Predef.

 12. Add a 'rType' and 'symbol' variables to each type and symbol respectively.